 Basic: $39/month.
 Shopify: $105/month.
 Advanced: $399/month.
 Plus: from $2,500/month.

-WooCommerce is the world's most installed e-commerce plugin, powering a large proportion of all online stores when measured by raw count.
-It runs on WordPress and inherits all of WordPress's flexibility, community, and ecosystem depth.
+WooCommerce is the world's most installed e-commerce plugin, powering an estimated 6.5 million active stores according to BuiltWith -- the largest raw count of any platform.
+It runs on WordPress and inherits all of WordPress's flexibility, community, and ecosystem depth, including its 60,000+ plugins and thousands of themes.

 Maintenance Overhead